Why Singapore Homes Trust Mitsubishi Electric

 Mitsubishi Multi-Split Systems

 Mitsubishi Electric’s multi-split systems allow multiple indoor units to connect to a single outdoor compressor.
+These are commonly sold in Singapore as System 2, System 3, and System 4 configurations, referring to the number of indoor units connected.
 These systems are ideal for Singapore condos and apartments where outdoor condenser space is limited.
 Multi-split configurations require careful balancing of refrigerant flow across all connected indoor units.
 During servicing, we check each indoor unit individually and verify that the branch box (if installed) is distributing refrigerant evenly.
 An imbalance can cause one room to cool well while another struggles.

 Mitsubishi Ceiling Cassette and Ducted Systems

-For commercial spaces and larger residential properties in Singapore, Mitsubishi offers ceiling cassette and ducted systems.
+For commercial spaces and larger residential properties in Singapore, Mitsubishi offers ceiling cassette, ducted systems, and VRF (Variable Refrigerant Flow) multi-systems.
 Ceiling cassettes distribute air in four directions from a flush-mounted ceiling panel, while ducted systems are concealed above the ceiling with air delivered through grilles.
-Both types require specialised servicing due to their installation position.
+VRF systems are common in offices and retail spaces that need centralised climate control across multiple zones.
+All three types require specialised servicing due to their installation complexity and position.
 We bring the appropriate access equipment and cleaning tools for these units.

-Singapore’s tropical conditions create specific challenges for Mitsubishi aircon systems.
-Here are the issues our technicians encounter most often.
+Singapore’s year-round heat and humidity create specific challenges for Mitsubishi aircon systems.
+Here are the issues our technicians encounter most often across HDB estates, condos, and commercial properties.

 Water Dripping from Indoor Unit